milanofthe/pathsim/docs/source/examples/thermostat.rst

     blocks = [sco, integ, feedback, heater, ambient, add]

 Afterwards, the connections between the blocks can be defined.
-The first argument of the `Connection` class is the source block and its port.
+The first argument of the :class:`.Connection` class is the source block and its port.
 The following blocks are the target blocks and their target ports:

 .. code-block:: python